 Keep in mind that the spring system contributes only a very small percentage of the overall comfort of the furniture.
-The cushion quality, depth and the pitch of the sofa, as well as the fabric selected, all combine to determine the complete comfort of the furniture.
+The cushion quality is by far the most important factor followed by the pitch of the sofa, cushion depth, spring system, and even the fabric selected.
+All combine to determine the complete comfort of the furniture.

 Both of our spring systems are covered by unlimited lifetime warranties.
 This means that if one of our frames fails at any time for any reason (including customer abuse) we will replace the furniture at no charge.

 1) 1.8 density Ultracel™ foam cushions.